apocode01/progintro-hw3/README.md

             move[k++] = 'Q';
         }
         ```
-    8. Add a '+' for moves resulting to check of the opponent's king
+    8. Add a '+' for moves resulting to a check of the opponent's king
         ```c
         char opponent = (player == 'w') ? 'b' : 'w';
         if (in_check(chess_board, opponent, best_move)) move[k++] = '+';